Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 1 November 2025 13.36.10 UTC
+- WIB: Sabtu, 1 November 2025 14.23.05 UTC
-- WITA: Sabtu, 1 November 2025 14.36.10 UTC
+- WITA: Sabtu, 1 November 2025 15.23.05 UTC
-- WIT: Sabtu, 1 November 2025 15.36.10 UTC
+- WIT: Sabtu, 1 November 2025 16.23.05 UTC

 Kutipan Inspiratif:
-"Friendship is the hardest thing in the world to explain.
-Its not something you learn in school.
-But if you havent learned the meaning of friendship you really havent learned anything."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: friendship
+Kategori: inspirational